Endocrinology of parenting: Human females

 Studies have been conducted that show an interaction between brain circuits that respond to baby-stimuli, such as infant cries, and testosterone and oxytocin pathways.
 It has been found that when acute amounts of testosterone and oxytocin are administered to nulliparous women exposed to infant cries, they cause decreased responses in the amygdala and increased insula and inferior frontal gyrus responses.
 The alterations in responses within those brain regions have been seen to induce maternal behaviors.
 As such, there is speculation that increasing the availability of testosterone and oxytocin alters the maternal brain to induce a non-aversive response to infant cries.

 Nonhuman males

 The most commonly associated hormone with males is testosterone.
 It is believed to be the "anti-parental hormone"; it inhibits the activation of paternal mechanisms.
 In many cases testosterone levels decrease when fathers have or actively care for their infants in non-humans.
 However, testosterone can be converted into estradiol, which supports paternal behavior.
 Testosterone is converted into estradiol through the process of aromatization.

 Stated previously, with the repeated presence of pups to non-parental rats, caregiving mechanisms can inhibit other mechanism, like the avoidance mechanism; similar inhibitions occur in male marmosets.
 When male marmosets hold their infants, they did not have an increased testosterone response to novel females when they otherwise would.
 In other words, holding the infant inhibited the mating mechanisms.
-This could mean that caregiving supersedes mating in some situations.
-For example, it may be adaptive to continue to invest in your current offspring rather than potentially create another.